 Wearable Widgets is available as a native app on Android Wear, bringing any home screen widget from your paired Android phone to your watch.
-It currently supports the square faces of the LG G Watch and Samsung Gear Live; the round-faced Moto 360 will be supported as soon as the device is released.
+It fully supports both round and square displays, though individual widgets will fit better on one or the other.

 To get started, you'll obviously need one of these devices, and it will need to be paired to your phone using Google's Wear companion app.
 You'll also need to install the Wearable Widgets app on your phone; doing so should automatically configure your watch to receive widgets.
 Then just run our app on your phone to get things set up.